Updated on: 11/13/2019

 Because this was a criminal act on the part of the at-fault driver, police were there to document the details of the accident and likely the injuries that both parties sustained.
 The police officer was injured on the job, and his case can be resolved through a worker’s compensation claim.

-The woman in the parked car, on the other hand, will have to file a claim with her own car insurance company to be compensated for her medical bills and any other damages that she suffers as a result.
+The woman in the parked car, on the other hand, will have to file an insurance claim with her own car insurance company to be compensated for her medical bills and any other damages that she suffers as a result.
 Since it is unlikely that the wanted felon was carrying adequate car insurance, the woman will likely only be compensated if she has personal injury protection (PIP) coverage in her policy.